breineke93/Processing/README.md

 * Make it look artistic...
 * Clean up code
 * Better center the mask circles when changing the amount of rows
+* Better determine the Nr. of mask circles to draw regarding the size of the image (never clipped)